-When staff and volunteers identify their own poor practice or practice which could put their integrity into question, they have a duty to self-refer themselves to their manager or the Safeguarding Team.
-By doing so they support the Foundation's objectives set out in this policy.
+When colleagues and volunteers identify their own poor practice or practice which could be questioned as to their integrity, they have a duty to self-refer themselves to their manager or the Safeguarding Team.
+By doing so they support Manchester United's objectives set out in this policy.
 In order for positive engagement with vulnerable groups, professional boundaries must always be maintained, to ensure these professional standards are upheld.
-It is important that staff and volunteers self-refer when vulnerable groups are forming an over familiar attachment with them, as discussed in the Premier League Guidance for Safer Working Practice.
+It is important that colleagues and volunteers self-refer when vulnerable groups are forming an over familiar attachment with them, as discussed in the Premier League Guidance for Safer Working Practice.

-In addition and in accordance with the Policy for the Management of Criminal Records, staff and volunteers are required, regardless of their role, to notify the Group HR's Safeguarding Team immediately of anything that affects, or might affect, their suitability to work at the Company, including any reprimands, warnings, cautions, convictions, or enquiries/investigations by a statutory agency.
-This also extends to those working with children and/or adults at risk having children in their charge taken into care proceedings.
+In addition and in accordance with the Policy for the Management of Criminal Records, colleagues and volunteers are required, regardless of their role, to notify the Group HR's Safeguarding Team immediately of anything that affects, or might affect, their suitability to work at the Company, including any reprimands, warnings, cautions, convictions, or enquiries/investigations by a statutory agency.
+This also extends to those working with children and/ or adults at risk having children in their charge taken into care proceedings.
 At this stage the Safeguarding Team will risk assess what steps need to be taken including a completion of a new criminal records check, conducting an investigation and engaging with statutory services as examples.